-The certification of a rig is based on the understanding that the rig is operated according to the Manufacturer's recommendations, in a proper manner by competent and qualified crew according to the environmental and operating criteria on which certification is based.
+The certification of a rig is based on the understanding that the rig is operated in a proper manner by competent and qualified crew according to the environmental and operating criteria on which certification is based.

 In particular, it will be assumed that the speed and course of the ship are adapted to the prevailing sea and weather conditions according to normal prudent seamanship.